Proposed TLD Sponsorship Agreement

 4.3.3. procedures to avoid disruptions of registration due to suspension or termination of operations by a sponsor, registry operator, or a registrar, including procedures for allocation of responsibility for serving Registered Names affected by such a suspension or termination;

-4.3.4. maintenance of and access to accurate and up-to-date contact information for Registered Name Holders and Registered Names;
+4.3.4. maintenance of and access to accurate and up-to-date contact information for registrants and Registered Names;

 4.3.5. registry policies reasonably necessary to implement Consensus Policies relating to registrars;